meltano/sdk/docs/implementation/cli.md

 Prints important information about the tap or target, including the list of supported CLI commands, the `--version` metadata, and list of supported capabilities.

 _Note: By default, the format of `--about` is plain text.
-You can pass a value to `--about` from one of the options described below._

-#### `--about plain`

-Prints the plain text version of the `--about` output.
-This is the default.
+You can invoke `--about` in combination with the `--format` option described below to have the output printed in different formats._

-#### `--about json`
+#### `--format`

-Information will be printed as `json` in order to easily process the metadata in automated workflows.
+When `--format=json` is specified, the `--about` information will be printed as `json` in order to easily process the metadata in automated workflows.

-#### `--about markdown`

-Information will be printed as Markdown, optimized for copy-pasting into the maintainer's `README.md` file.
+When `--format=markdown` is specified, the `--about` information will be printed as Markdown, optimized for copy-pasting into the maintainer's `README.md` file.
 Among other helpful guidance, this automatically creates a markdown table of all settings, their descriptions, and their default values.

 ### `--config`